basmarad/Modeling-sleep-wake-states-/README.md

 Exponentialdistribution/Survival Analysis/Hidden Markov Model

 # Aim of the current investigation
-By leveraging the statistical properties of the sleep and wake bouts distribution (exponential and power law respectively) and by stratifying the bouts based on their transitions, one could gain valuable insights into the network properties and dynamics in order to plan the next step of neural circuit-based investigation.
+By leveraging the statistical properties of the sleep and wake bouts distribution (exponential and power law respectively) and by stratifying the bouts based on their transitions, one could gain valuable insights into the network properties and dynamics controlling sleep wake states in order to plan the next step of neural circuit-based investigation.

 # The state transitions we are focusing on:
 NREM to Wake